 Several alternative methods to improve the existing slope were assessed.
 As discussed earlier, in a future probable earthquake event, deep landsliding is expected.
 The in situ native soil layers above the bedrock will become part of the landslide.
 The bedrock was encountered in B-1 and B-2 at 45 feet and 30 feet respectively.
 Because the depth of the probable landslide is significant, some of the alternative methods are likely not practical or make the stabilization very costly.
 HKA previously submitted a memorandum letter on September 15th, 2017 that discussed several slide repair options and their feasibilities from a geological and construction perspective.
-These options are presented briefly as follow:
+These options, including the three rows of secant piles option, are presented briefly as follow:

-- Remove and Replace The Entire Slide Mass as Engineered Fill; This method is not practicable because the existing saturated landslide mass materials are not qualified in their in-situ condition for use as engineered fill; and there is little to no room onsite for material conditioning (moisture conditioning or drying back as needed) or hauling the removed the soil offsite for storage and conditioning. - Dewater Slide Mass and Stabilize Road; This is not considered feasible because it is difficult to locate and isolate the source of subsurface water; Moreover, the existing slope is not stable seismically even under dry soil conditions.

-- Tieback Soil Pin Pile Walls Below Both the Upper and Lower Roadways; This option is likely to be very costly and difficult to construct.
+- Remove and Replace The Entire Slide Mass as Engineered Fill; This method is not practicable because the existing saturated landslide mass materials are not qualified in their in-situ condition for use as engineered fill; and there is little to no room onsite for material conditioning (moisture conditioning or drying back as needed) or hauling the removed soil offsite for storage and conditioning. - Dewater Slide Mass and Stabilize Road; This is not considered feasible because it is difficult to locate and isolate the source of subsurface water; Moreover, the existing slope is not stable seismically even under dry soil conditions as shown in Figure 61.1. - Tieback Soil Pin Pile Walls Below Both the Upper and Lower Roadways; This option is likely to be very costly and difficult to construct.
 Tiebacks will be very long in order to fully penetrate the landslide zone and extend a sufficient length into the stable bedrock zone to provide stabilization.
 Drilling long inclined tieback holes is difficult.
 They may need casing to prevent the hole wall from collapsing where it is within the landslide mass.
 Landslide soil layers can not provide arching stability and will collapse between the pin piles.
 The wall would need to be installed very deep and seated on the bedrock.
-Access roads to support drilling equipment would need to be constructed. - Install culvert in stream and excavate upper slide mass; place and compact excavated spoil over pipe; construct retaining wall to stabilize upper roadway; This option is feasible and physically practical, but may not be permitted by regulatory agencies if another option is deemed less environmentally damaging.
+Access roads to support drilling equipment would need to be constructed.